 Easily recyclable, waste from the manufacturing process or even old elements can be remolded into new products such as tubing components and wires.

 Colours can be introduced in a variety of ways.
 It can be applied during the film extrusion process providing a consistent tint in various tones from red to violet or by adding coloured lighting with changeable colour options.

 Single Layered Application

-EFTE film can be applied in a single layer form and is reinforced with cables, lightweight steel or aluminium to maintain shape and stability, making it a perfect lightweight fabric roofing option.
+EFTE foil can be applied in a single layer form and is reinforced with cables, lightweight steel or aluminium to maintain shape and stability, making it a perfect lightweight fabric roofing option.

 Double of Triple Layered Application

-ETFE film incorporates a pneumatic system to maintain air between 2 or 3 layers of film restrained in aluminium extrusions and supported by a lightweight structure creating inflated cushions.
+ETFE foil incorporates a pneumatic system to maintain air between 2 or 3 layers of film restrained in aluminium extrusions and supported by a lightweight structure creating inflated cushions.

 These cushions are filled with low-pressure air, providing thermal insulation and structural stability against wind or snow loads.

 If needed, small cables can be used for reinforcement.
 Under typical loading conditions, ETFE cushions can range from 1 to 5 metres wide and reach up to 60m in length.

 A pneumatic ETFE cushion system is generally supplied by one or more inflation units.
 Each unit consists of two redundant blowers forming a backup system for guaranteed structural stability.